Anger Assessment A-1

 After being admitted to the hospital for an alcohol-related injury, Parker admits that he may have issues with anger.
 He describes that when he experiences anger, he has a sensation of feeling hot throughout his body.
 His answers reflect a calm and intelligent assessment of his emotions.
 In recounting memories, he describes moments during which he lost control and tried to physically harm others.
 He reports that during other outbursts he damaged property such as punching a car window.
 He states that he believes his anger is due to the way he’s wired and due to his problems with drinking alcohol.

 Anger Assessment with Primary Diagnosis Stimulant Use Disorder – Cocaine, Severe

 Lisa describes many issues with anger including uncontrollable outbursts that quickly escalate to violent confrontations.
-She reports that she suffers from an addiction to cocaine and believes addiction exacerbates her anger.
-She also believes that issues with her boyfriend exacerbate her anger.
+She reports that she suffers from an addiction to cocaine.
+Also, she believes addiction exacerbates her anger.
+Lisa believes that issues with her boyfriend exacerbate her anger.
 She reports angry outbursts that sometimes occur in front of her child.
-She also reports that at other times she directs anger toward herself, resulting in bodily harm.
-When she is asked about ways she could possibly curb her anger, Lisa admits to a sense of hopelessness.
+In addition, Lisa reports that at other times she directs anger toward herself, resulting in bodily harm.
+When she asks about ways she could possibly curb her anger, Lisa admits to a sense of hopelessness.
 In contrast, she reports she feels she is making a conscious effort to change.

 Using Symptom Media Articles: